reduxframework/redux-framework/README.md

 * Fixed:      Small fix for validation if subsection parent is free of errors, remove the red highlight when not expanded.
 * Fixed:      Small CSS classes for flashing fonts where web-font-loader.
 * Fixed:      ASync Flash on fonts.
 FINALLY.
 What a pain.
+* Modified:   Now do a trim on all fields before validating.
+No need to alert because of a space...

 = 3.2.8.11 =
 * Modified:   Typography field CSS completely rewritten.
 All thanks to @eplanetdesign!